Samsung OLED S90D Series (2024) vs LG OLED evo G4 Series (Gallery Edition, 2024)

 Frequently Asked Questions

-Samsung OLED S90D Series (2024) excels if you value perfect black levels and infinite contrast (all sizes).
-LG OLED evo G4 Series (Gallery Edition, 2024) is better if you prioritize class-leading brightness with mla technology (55"-83" models).
-Pick based on your budget and daily use.
+Samsung OLED S90D Series (2024) is the better choice if you prioritize perfect black levels and infinite contrast (all sizes).
+LG OLED evo G4 Series (Gallery Edition, 2024) wins if you value class-leading brightness with mla technology (55"-83" models).
+Both are rated highly (4★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure